Rajin9601/rajin9601.github.io/resume.md

 ## Experience
+* Client Programmer at VCNC.
+Developing Android and iOS Application for '타다' <sup>2018.7 - </sup>
 * Android Programmer at VCNC.
 Developing Android Application for Between <sup>2017.7 - </sup>
 * Internship at 42 Company.
 Developing Contents Crawler for Slide <sup>2016.12 - 2017.1</sup>
     * Used Ruby on Rails(Active Admin), AngularJS, PhantomJS.